RETURNING TO OUR SPACE

 CAN I REQUEST A REFUND IF I AM NO LONGER ABLE TO ATTEND A PERFORMANCE?

-To donate your tickets, please call the Box Office at 312-334-7777 or email firstname.lastname@example.org.
-You can make this tax-deductible donation any time up to two hours prior to the performance.
+To donate or exchange your tickets, please call the Box Office at 312-334-7777 or email firstname.lastname@example.org.
+You can make changes any time up to two hours prior to the performance.

 HAVE A QUESTION ABOUT YOUR EVENT?